 Weight: 350 lbs

-If I could peek into the minds of the designers of this camper, I think I’d find the words durable and stable on repeat, given how the Aspen Classic turned out.
-With four adjustable jacks for stability, no uneven ground is going to stop you from having a level sleeping space, which is made to hold up to 600 pounds of weight.
+If I could peek into the minds of the designers of this tent camper, I think I’d find the words durable and stable on repeat, given how the Aspen Classic turned out.
+With electric brakes and four adjustable jacks for stability, no uneven ground is going to stop you from having a level sleeping space, which is made to hold up to 600 pounds of weight.
 Its spring loaded to help with set up, too, and the tent poles are made from galvanized steel.
 The Aspen classic is meant to stay in your life for a long time, and in all sorts of weather too since the tent is water-tested.

 15. Polydrop Trailer